naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 1.a Under Kilo with `--kilocode` and `--require-orchestrator`:
     - verify that Kilo Orchestrator Mode is active **before** proceeding;
+    - check the environment for an explicit signal that Orchestrator is active (for example `env.orchestrator_active = true` or an equivalent integration flag);
-    - if not active, apply the failure/warning rules from Section 18 (KiloCode Support) and stop the run early in `strict` mode.
+    - if such a signal is **missing, false, or unknown**, the workflow MUST treat Orchestrator as **not active** and apply the failure/warning rules from Section 18 (KiloCode Support);
+    - in `strict` mode, the run MUST stop early when Orchestrator is treated as not active.

 2. Resolve SPEC_INDEX and registry directories using canonical order.
 3. Detect presence/absence of `tool-version-registry.json` and